UsagiHao/ClassNotes/README.md

 # ClassNotes
-Notes for courses in NJU
+Notes for courses in NJU & some books.